 What we're raising funds for:

 We are in the process of constructing our first two chicken houses on our farm in Mozambique using the revenue we earned from our chicken project.
-Each house will be large enough to raise 500 chickens.
+House one will be large enough to raise 1,000 chickens and house two will be large enough to raise 500 chickens.

 Why did we decide to build our own chicken houses on our farm?